Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

 Next-Generation SuperFit (\ngsf{}) is a template matching SN classifier.
 Written in python, it is based on the Superfit classification package written in IDL \citep{2005ApJ...634.1190H}. \ngsf{} requires a set of transient and host templates to compare to the spectrum being classified.
-We use the updated template set recommended in the source\footnote{From the \href{https://www.wiserep.org/content/wiserep-getting-started}{WISeREP} repository}.
+We use the updated template set recommended in the source \footnote{From the \href{https://www.wiserep.org/content/wiserep-getting-started}{WISeREP} repository}.
 The input spectrum is sequentially compared to each of these templates while iterating through a variety of redshifts, reddening corrections and different levels of host contamination for a variety of morphologies.
 The redshift and reddening arrays that are checked are defined by the user.
 Each spectrum being fit must be compared to every template at every possible combination of reddening and redshift and for every host galaxy.
 As a result, the classification time required varies significantly with how fine the redshift sampling is \citep{2022TNSAN.191....1G}.

-\ngsf{} returns its classification in the form of a reduced \(\chi ^2\) value for each host, template, redshift, reddening combination.
+\ngsf{} returns its classification in the form of a \(\chi ^2\) value for each host, template, redshift, reddening combination.
 Input spectra are binned to match the templates and then a \(\chi ^2\) value is obtained using the equation (reproduced from \citet{2005ApJ...634.1190H}):

 where \(O\) is the input spectrum, \(T\) is the transient template spectrum, \(G\) is the host galaxy template spectrum at a given redshift, \(z\), \(\sigma(\lambda)\) is the error on the input spectrum and \(A_{\lambda}\) is the reddening law. \(a\), \(b\) and \(c\) are constants that are varied during the classification process to check the template fit at varying reddening levels and at varying levels of host contamination. \ngsf{} uses the reddening law of \citet{1989ApJ...345..245C}.
-The closer to unity a template's \(\chi^2_{red}\) is, the more similarities there are between input spectrum and template.
-So the closest chi-squared to unity is considered the best-fitting template.
+The templates with the lowest \(\chi^2_{red}\) is reported as the best template.
 As \ngsf{} also iterates through different levels of host contamination for each template it returns the estimated galaxy fraction of the best-fitting templates.
 Since our spectra have known SN and host magnitudes in the fibre, this has potential as another method to judge classification quality.